Best Roald Dahl Books for 3rd Grade!

 Children’s author Philip Ardagh won the upper age category in last year’s Roald Dahl Funny Prize for the first of his Grubtown Tales, and his Eddie Dickens adventures have been translated into 34 languages.
 He’s also written funny stuff for radio (including BBC radio’s first-ever truly interactive drama) and is an “irregular regular reviewer” of children’s books for the Guardian.

 1. The Twits

-Beard-hating Dahl at his best in this tale of an ever-warring couple: repulsive Mr Twit and his equally repulsive glass-eyed wife.
+Beard-hating Dahl at his best in this tale of an ever-warring couple: repulsive Mr. Twit and his equally repulsive glass-eyed wife.
 Not forgetting the monkeys.
 You mustn’t forget the monkeys.
 If I tell you any more I might spoil the story.
 Read it.
 It’s bonkers.

 Matilda is a lovely girl.
 Her parents aren’t.
 Matilda loves books and reading.
 Her parents love conning people and watching telly.
-School, ruled by the evil Miss Trunchbull, whose speciality is swinging children by their hair and throwing them out of the window, isn’t much better.
+School, ruled by the evil Miss Trunchbull, whose specialty is swinging children by their hair and throwing them out of the window, isn’t much better.
 Then Matilda discovers that she has supernatural powers …

 3. The Witches

 The Grand High Witch has a simple but fiendishly clever plan to rid England of its children: her hags will take over all the sweet shops, and sell doctored sweets to the children, turning them into mice.
 (Did I say simple?)
 Fortunately, a boy overhears their villainous scheming.
 Unfortunately, he’s turned into a mouse before you can say Jack Robi—

 An everyday story of evil aunts (Sponge and Spiker), a giant, flying fruit (the peach of the title) inhabited by characterful, giant insects (including the Old-Green-Grasshopper) and, of course, James himself.
 Lots of funny policemen, too.